José María López: Formula 3000 and GP2

-In 2004 López moved up to International Formula 3000 with the CMS team, finishing sixth overall.
+In 2004, López moved up to International Formula 3000 with the CMS team, finishing sixth overall.
 He also continued in the V6 Eurocup that year, driving in four races.

 López raced in the inaugural season of the GP2 Series in 2005, making him one of only a select few drivers in the series who had previous experience of a full season in Formula 3000, the series which GP2 replaced.
 He finished ninth in the standings racing for the DAMS team.
-For 2006 he moved to the Super Nova Racing team, finishing tenth in the standings.
+For 2006, he moved to the Super Nova Racing team, finishing tenth in the standings.

 Return to Argentina

 López won the opening round of the 2010 TC 2000 season in Punta del Este, Uruguay.

 In the early part of 2007, López raced in the American Le Mans Series, racing a Ferrari 430 GT for Corsa Motorsports/White Lightning in the 12 Hours of Sebring, and for Risi Competizione at St. Petersburg.

 López also returned to Argentina in 2007 to race in TC 2000, the country's major production-based touring car championship.
-He was 5th that year, won the drivers' title in 2008, and successfully defended this crown in 2009.
+He was fifth that year, won the drivers' title in 2008, and successfully defended this crown in 2009.
 López also joined the Turismo Carretera in 2008 and the Top Race V6 in 2009; he became TRV6 champion in 2009.
 He narrowly lost out on winning the 2009 Turismo Carretera title after crashing out on an oilspill on the 18th lap of the final race of the season, thereby losing the unique opportunity to win three different championships in the same season.

-He also competed in selected races of the FIA GT Championship in 2008 for the ACA Argentina team.
+López also competed in selected races of the FIA GT Championship in 2008 for the ACA Argentina team.

 Formula One

 López was a member of the Renault Driver Development programme between 2004 and 2006, and was test driver for Renault F1 during the season.

-In November 2009 López confirmed that he had a deal in place with the new US F1 Team to race in the 2010 Formula One season, provided he secured an eight million-dollar sponsorship package.
+In November 2009, López confirmed that he had a deal in place with the new US F1 Team to race in the 2010 Formula One season, provided he secured an eight million-dollar sponsorship package.
 Sources close to López claimed he already had eighty percent of the funds needed to secure his place in the team.

 López was announced as a driver for US F1 on 25 January 2010.
 Former F1 driver Carlos Reutemann, a close friend of US F1 principal Peter Windsor and a leading politician in Argentina, helped put the funding package together for López.
 Complications in USF1's progress and uncertainty over whether USF1 would be able to stay in F1 for 2010 caused rumours to surface that López was in talks with rival team Campos, to secure his place in F1.
 This was confirmed by his manager in late February.
 On 2 March 2010, he was freed from his contract due to US F1 not being able to attempt to race.
 On 4 March, Karun Chandhok completed the 2010 grid by signing for Campos (later renamed as the Hispania Racing F1 Team), leaving López without a race drive.